Joo Jin-mo (actor, born 1974): Personal life

-Joo Jin-mo married doctor Min Hye-yeon on June 1, 2019, in Jeju Island.
+Joo married doctor Min Hye-yeon on June 1, 2019, in Jeju Island.
 Min is a Seoul National University graduate who specializes in family medicine.
 She has appeared on various health-related TV programs, in which she gained popularity and often dubbed as "Kim Tae-hee of the medical world."

 Legal case

-In January 2020, Joo Jin-mo revealed that he was a victim of phone hacking and was being blackmailed after several personal messages shared between Joo and his close actor friend appeared on an online community board on January 10, 2020.
+In January 2020, Joo revealed that he was a victim of phone hacking and was being blackmailed after several personal messages shared between Joo and his close actor friend appeared on an online community board on January 10, 2020.
 The messages allegedly included pictures of women and vulgar comments made by the two men about the women in the pictures.
 Joo's agency has reported the case to authorities.
 Investigation is ongoing.
 He also apologized to the women mentioned in the messages.